delormej/irt_client/README.md

-# electron-es6-react
+# irt_client

-A simple boilerplate app to demonstrate how to use [ES6] and [React] with [Electron].
+Uses [ES6] and [React] with [Electron].
 It uses [Babel] to automatically transpile ES6 and JSX code, without depending on any package manager besides `npm`.
+Some work started in [TypeScript], goal is to convert all JS to TypeScript.

 ## How?